 The University optimises the use of national, sectoral, local or regional collaborative contracts and frameworks.
 As well as bringing leverage based savings, the burdens of risk, contract and supplier management are shared and the number of resource-intensive formal local tenders that need to take place is reduced significantly.
-Approximately 96% of spend went through collaborative agreements during the reporting period.
+Approximately 70% of the University's spend went through collaborative agreements during the reporting period.